The gRPC client interface

 The request section

-The request section includes the required configurations to connect to the server and execute the selected method.
+The request section includes the required configurations to connect to the server and run the selected method.
 Requests need a server URL, a service definition, and a selected method to be invoked.
 Based on the API requirements, you may have to pass message payloads, metadata, and authorization details along with the request.
 You may also have to configure TLS and other certificates based on the requirements.

 Request pane